USS Pennsylvania (ACR-4): Construction

-She was laid down on 7 August 1901, by William Cramp & Sons of Philadelphia, launched on 22 August 1903.
-Pennsylvania was sponsored by Miss Coral Quay, daughter of Senator Matthew S. Quay of Pennsylvania, and commissioned on 9 March 1905, with Captain Thomas C. McLean in command.
+Pennsylvania was laid down on 7 August 1901, by William Cramp & Sons of Philadelphia, Pennsylvania, and launched on 22 August 1903, sponsored by Miss Coral Quay, daughter of Senator Matthew S. Quay of Pennsylvania.
+Pennsylvania was commissioned on 9 March 1905 with Captain Thomas C. McLean in command.

 Service history

 Pre-World War I

-Pennsylvania operated on the east coast of the United States and in the Caribbean Sea until 8 September 1906, when she cleared Newport for the Asiatic Station, returning to San Francisco on 27 September 1907, for west coast duty.
+Pennsylvania operated on the east coast of the United States and in the Caribbean Sea until 8 September 1906, when she cleared Newport for the Asiatic Station, returning to San Francisco on 27 September 1907, for United States West Coast duty.
 She visited Chile and Peru in 1910.

-At 10:48, on 18 January 1911, Eugene Ely, flew a Curtiss Model D from Tanforan Racetrack in San Bruno, California, and at 11:01, landed on board Pennsylvania while she lay at anchor off Hunters Point, in San Francisco Bay.
+At 10:48 on 18 January 1911, Eugene Ely took off in a Curtiss Model D from Tanforan Racetrack in San Bruno, California, and at 11:01 he landed aboard Pennsylvania while she lay at anchor off Hunters Point in San Francisco Bay.
 The plane made a smooth landing from astern onto a specially built 130 by 32 ft platform.
-At 11:58, the plane took off and returned to Selfridge Field, completing the earliest demonstration of the adaptability of aircraft to shipboard operations.
+At 11:58, Ely took off and returned to Selfridge Field, completing the earliest demonstration of the adaptability of aircraft to shipboard operations.

-In another of these early demonstrations, civilian aircraft designer and entrepreneur Glenn Curtiss taxied a hydroaeroplane alongside Pennsylvania as she lay anchored in San Diego Harbor, during the forenoon watch on 17 February 1911.
-The plane landed alongside the ship at 08:45 and sailors manned the cruiser's crane to hoist the machine on board.
-At 09:05, Pennsylvania hoisted the aircraft out and it returned to base.
+In another of these early demonstrations, civilian aircraft designer and entrepreneur Glenn Curtiss taxied a hydroaeroplane alongside Pennsylvania as she lay anchored in San Diego Harbor during the forenoon watch on 17 February 1911.
+The plane landed alongside the ship at 08:45 and sailors manned the cruiser's crane to hoist it aboard.
+At 09:05, Pennsylvania hoisted the aircraft back out onto the water and it returned to base.